 Chapter 1

 1-I.B.
-ORGANIZATION AND STRUCTURE OF THE PHAE
+ORGANIZATION AND STRUCTURE OF THE HOUSING AUTHORITY OF DANVILLE

-Public housing is funded by the federal government and administered by the Housing Authority of Danville for the jurisdiction of City of Danville / County of Boyle County, Kentucky.
+Public housing is funded by the federal government and administered by the Housing Authority of Danville for the jurisdiction of City of Danville, Boyle County, Kentucky.
+The Housing Authority of Danville consists of 394 housing units located in 11 housing sites.
+The City of Danville contains 9 housing sites consisting of 348 apartments and two community centers.
+Junction City has one site consisting of 26 apartments and one community center.
+The City of Perryville has one site consisting of 20 apartments.
+The Housing Manager is responsible for the day-to-day operations.

-PHAs are governed by a board of officials that are generally called “commissioners.”
-Although some PHAs may use a different title for their officials, this document will hitherto refer to the “board of commissioners” or the “board” when discussing the board of governing officials.
+Housing Authorities are governed by a five-member board of officials (four commissioners and the Mayor of Danville serving in an ex-officio status) that are generally called “commissioners.”
+Although some Housing Authorities may use a different title for their officials, this document will hitherto refer to the “board of commissioners” or the “board” when discussing the board of governing officials.

 1-I.C.
-PHA MISSION

-The PHA’s mission is to provide safe, decent and sanitary housing conditions for very low-income families and to manage resources efficiently.
-The PHA is to promote personal, economic and social upward mobility to provide families the opportunity to make the transition from subsidized to non-subsidized housing.
+HOUSING AUTHORITY OF DANVILLE MISSION

+The mission of the Housing Authority of Danville is to cost effectively assist eligible very low and low income families by providing opportunities for affordable housing and socioeconomic advancement in a discrimination-free environment; and to affirmatively address the physical needs of the Authority’s housing developments to ensure a decent, safe, and sanitary environment for employees and residents.

 1-II.A.
 OVERVIEW AND HISTORY OF THE PROGRAM

+The City of Danville Municipal Housing Commission established the Housing Authority of Danville on January 12, 1950.
+The first 70 units located at McIntyre Circle and Bate-Wood Homes were to be occupied on December 31, 1952.
+Construction and occupancy on the other nine housing developments continued until June of 1976.
+Today, the Housing Authority of Danville consists of 394 apartments, four community centers, a maintenance facility, and a central office.

 Chapter 2

+2-I.C.
+DISCRIMINATION COMPLIANTS

-Discrimination Complaints
+General Housing Discrimination Complaints

-If an applicant or tenant family believes that any family member has been discriminated against by the PHA, the family should advise the PHA.
-The PHA should make every reasonable attempt to determine whether the applicant or tenant family’s assertions have merit and take any warranted corrective action.
+If an applicant or tenant family believes that any family member has been discriminated against by the Housing Authority of Danville, the family should advise the Housing Authority of Danville.
+The Housing Authority of Danville should make every reasonable attempt to determine whether the applicant or tenant family’s assertions have merit and take any warranted corrective action.

-In all cases, the PHA may advise the family to file a fair housing complaint if the family feels they have been discriminated against under the Fair Housing Act.
+In all cases, the Housing Authority of Danville will advise the family that they may file a fair housing complaint if the family feels they have been discriminated against under the Fair Housing Act.

-Upon receipt of a housing discrimination complaint, the PHA is required to:

-Provide written notice of the complaint to those alleged and inform the complainant that such notice was made

-Investigate the allegations and provide the complainant and those alleged with findings and either a proposed corrective action or an explanation of why corrective action is not warranted

-Keep records of all complaints, investigations, notices, and corrective actions [Notice PIH 2014-20]

-Applicants or tenant families who believe that they have been subject to unlawful discrimination may notify the PHA either orally or in writing.
+Applicants or tenant families who believe that they have been subject to unlawful discrimination may notify the Housing Authority of Danville either orally or in writing.